W6VIO

 RFI/ TVI Coordinator: Jay Bastow, WB6NFN

-Education Committee: Gordon Crawford, WB6DRH
+Education Committee: Gordon Crawford, WB6DRHCW IS NOT DEAD!!

 How many hams have sweated out the code sessions until they were able to copy and send at least the minimum to pass their General exam, and then went on to operate phone almost exclusively?
 And how many aspiring amateurs openly wish that the Morse code requirement be abolished completely, because it `s hardly ever used?
 We think most of us in the Club can give a pretty good account in answering these questions, but Taylor Howard and Len Tyler will surely never regret learning their di-dahs.
 If Al Chapman hadn't been there to see it all, the following story might never be told.